|Time Required||Average (6-10 days)|

 - If you are using the type of breadboard shown on the right, make sure this is in the same row as the voltmeter/multimeter's negative lead.

 - Using Figure 1 as a visual reference, connect the four 9V batteries in series using some wire and 6 alligator clips.

 - The circuit is now complete and should look like the circuit in Figure 1.
 Using the voltmeter/multimeter, make sure the circuit reads >30V.
-If you need help using a multimeter, consult the Science Buddies Guide to Using a Multimeter, as well as the instruction manual that came with your voltmeter/multimeter.
+If you need help using a multimeter, consult the Science Buddies reference How to Use a Multimeter, as well as the instruction manual that came with your voltmeter/multimeter.

 Use the nickel metal strips as electrodes.
 The nickel electrodes will serve as the scaffold for